 - Blend all the ingredients until smooth.

-Although most dates are soft enough for blending, sometimes dates harden a bit.
-To soften dates quickly, boil a cup of water, soak the dates for 10 minutes, drain them, and then add them to the pudding ingredients.
+- Although most dates are soft enough for blending, sometimes dates harden a bit.

 For this vegan fudgesicle recipe, I chose popsicle molds.
-Because molds are often different in size, the amount of fudgesicles varies.
+Because molds are often different in size, the amount of the fudgesicles varies.
 So, depending on the type of mold, the amount of fudgesicle liquid differs.

-Once blended, pour the chocolate liquid into the molds and pop the sticks into place.
+- Once blended, pour the chocolate liquid into the molds and pop the sticks into place.

-Then place the molds in the freezer overnight.
+- Then place the molds in the freezer overnight.

-Fudgesicle Variations for different flavors
+Fudgesicle Variations for Different Flavors

 - Add 2 Tablespoons PBFit for a peanut butter/chocolate variation